Eashwar-Subramanian/Eashwar-Subramanian/README.md

 # 👋 About Me: Eashwar Subramanian

 Hi, I’m Eashwar — a Master of Data Science student at RMIT University with a passion for transforming messy data into meaningful insights that support better decisions for businesses and communities across Australia.
-Currently I'm doing 2 internships with the main aim of growing and learning more in this domain.
+Currently I'm engaged in doing 2 internships with the main aim of growing and learning more in this domain.

 ---